World Wide Publishing (New York, US)

 Edgar Wallace, The Three Oak Mystery

-The bindings are of very cheap cloth with gold decorations.
+The bindings are of very cheap cardboard stamped to look like cloth with gold decorations.
 World Wide Publishing is debossed on the base of the book spine.

 Coarse, cheap paper is used in all of the World Wide Edition books.
 A foreword is largely the same as those included in many Readers Library titles, praising the excellence of the series content and materials.
 The title page and the forward are encased in a border.

 “Printed in Great Britain” is placed at the base of the copyright page.

 The second to last page of the book indicates: “Printed by the Greycaine Book Manufacturing Co., Ltd. Watford, England and bound by J.F.
 Tapley Co., Long Island City, New York.”